kherge-archive/builder/README.md

 use Box\Component\Builder\Events;
 ```

+The following diagram models the workflow for archive building methods that
+are affected by the event dispatcher.
+The specific methods that are affected
+are documented below.

+![Event Dispatching][Event Dispatching]

-All events that can be observed are listed in the `Events` class.
-There is a
+> A complete list of events can be found in the `Events` class.

-pattern with all of the events that are dispatched for each of the methods that
+Each affected method has two events.

-are listed below.
-Each `Events::PRE_*` event that is dispatched will allow an
+- A `Events::PRE_*` event that is dispatched before the method does its work.
-observer to abort the operation.

-If `addFile()` is called, for example, a registered listener can abort the
-addition of the file by calling the `->skip()` method on the event object
+- A `Events::POST_*` event that is dispatched after the method is done working.

+The `Events::PRE_*` event allows listeners to change the values of the arguments
-that is passed to each listener.
-This will prevent all remaining listeners
+that were passed to the method.
+It also allows listeners to abort altogether,
+preventing the method for performing any of its work.
+If an abort is triggered
+by calling the event object's `skip()` method, the remaining listeners will not
+be dispatched and the method will abort.

+For example, if a listener for `addFile()` calls the event object's `skip()`
-from being dispatched, and it will cause the `addFile()` method to abort the
+method, the `addFile()` method will not add the file.
+Alternatively, the
-addition of the file.

-Each `Events::PRE_*` listener will receive an instance of the events respective
-`Box\Component\Builder\Event\Pre*Event` class.
-Each instance allows a listener
-to alter the arguments that are ultimately passed to the `Phar::*()` method that
-is being overloaded.
+listener can change the file that will be added, or the location of where
+it will be added in the archive.

 ### `addEmptyDir()`